edulazaro/edulazaro/README.md

 At its core is **Inis**, an agentic legal assistant with more than 80 callable tools, hybrid retrieval across Spanish and European legal sources, document intelligence, persistent memory and MCP integrations.

-Built end to end as a solo founder: product, backend, frontend, infrastructure and sales.
+Built end to end as a solo founder, including product, backend, frontend, infrastructure and sales.

 [View case study](https://edulazaro.com/portfolio/crowdlegal) · [Explore Inis](https://edulazaro.com/portfolio/inislegal)